-However, you shouldn’t expose the epoxy to a heat source above 85 degrees Fahrenheit.
-Though two-part epoxy will benefit greatly from increased temperatures, one part epoxy doesn’t need that high of a temperature to cure.
+However, you shouldn’t expose the epoxy to a heat source above 85 degrees F. Though two-part epoxy will benefit greatly from increased temperatures, one-part epoxy doesn’t need that high of a temperature to cure.
 This is because one part epoxy cures based on ambient airflow.

-So if you apply one-part epoxy in temperatures not as high as 80 degrees Fahrenheit, it will still cure fine.
-One part epoxy will even cure in weather temperature lower than 60 degrees Fahrenheit.
+So if you apply one-part epoxy in temperatures not as high as 80 degrees F, it will still cure fine.
+One part epoxy will even cure in weather temperature lower than 60 degrees F.

 But, you should never apply any type of epoxy at a temperature lower than 50 degrees.